awcullen/opcua/server/README.md

 With this package, you can create a server of the OPC Unified Architecture, see https://reference.opcfoundation.org/v104/Core/docs/Part4/

 ## Usage
 To create your OPC UA server, call server.New().
-Pass in the server's description, certificate, private key, endpoint URL, and various options.
+Specify the server's description, certificate, private key, endpoint URL, and various options.

 Create a namespace, and add nodes of types Object, Variable, Method and DataType.